mudasobwa/mudasobwa.github.io/_posts/2019-08-28-beware-of-tests-et-fiducia-ferentes.md

 - cross-interaction (integration tests)
 - unclear / non-trivial execution flow (property tests)
 - concurrency
-- tests are easier than REPL to tackle with
+- cases where tests are easier to tackle with than REPL
-- custom cases when you get an insight
+- custom cases when you get an insight “I need to test it”

 This is all clear, so let me get directly to the topic of this writing.